juananpe/quick-mcp-example/README.md

 - **Hosts** provide: Frontend interfaces, surfacing of MCP functionality to users, integration points for the overall ecosystem

 This architecture creates a modular system where different components can be developed independently while maintaining interoperability.
 This let's users make MCP servers for different LLM related functionalities then plug and play across a variety of supported applications.
+Commonly used to integrate services APIs and tools, or connect to local datasources on your own machine.

 ## MCP Server Components